Please prepare your poster presentation considering the following size limitation: A0, 119cm (width) x 84cm (height), landscape orientation.

 The reception will take place in the Atrium area at Lancaster Environment Centre (LEC) located South of Campus.
 Canapés and drinks will be served.
 The reception is free for all delegates.

 The pre-conference day will be held on September 4th and will include two workshops and a Lancaster Babylab Tour.
 In the morning Sam Wass from the University of East London will present a workshop entitled Granger-causality in time series data – applications in developmental psychology and cognitive neuroscience.
-In the afternoon, Amy Bidgood and Paula McLaughlin from the University of Liverpool will host a session, Using ELAN for the annotation of child speech and gesture.
+In the afternoon, Amy Bidgood from the University of Salford and Paula McLaughlin from the University of Liverpool will host a session, Using ELAN for the annotation of child speech and gesture.

 This is an ideal opportunity for early career researchers and PhD students to gain an initial insight into frequently used methodologies.
 The pre-conference day will also include a tour of the Lancaster Babylab including a number of demonstrations from researchers currently working in the Infancy and Early Development Research Group.